Aditi3/git-best-practices/README.md

 ### 3. Commit early, commit often

-It is better to work in small chunks and keep committing your work, instead of waiting to make it perfect.
-If you are working on a feature branch that could take some time to finish, it helps you keep your code updated with the latest changes so that you avoid conflicts.
+I suggest working in smaller portions and frequently committing to your progress instead of striving for perfection.
+This approach is particularly beneficial when working on a feature branch that may take a while to complete as it ensures that your code remains up-to-date and minimizes potential conflicts.

 ### 4. Pull request norms